scalawithcats/scala-with-cats/src/pages/codata/structural.md

 There are two important points.
 Firstly, notice how I gave the name `self` to `this`.
 This is so I can access the value inside the new `Stream` where are creating, where `this` would be bound to this new `Stream`.
 Next, notice that we access `self.head` and `self.tail` inside the methods on the new `Stream`.
 This maintains the correct semantics of only performing computation when it has been asked for.
 If we performed the computation outside of the methods that we would do it too early.

 As our final example, let's return to constructing `Stream`, and implement the universal constructor `unfold`.
+We start with the signature for `unfold`, remembering the `seed` parameter.

 ```scala mdoc:reset:silent
 trait Stream[A] {